Gain an Edge in Advancing Your Medical Education

 - Acquire principles in anatomical sciences with an emphasis on clinical relevance in gross anatomy, microscopic anatomy, neuroanatomy, and embryology

-- Attain fundamental principles in tissue regeneration, systems physiology, pharmacology and pharmacogenomics with an emphasis on personalized medicine
+- Attain fundamental principles in systems physiology, pharmacology and pharmacogenomics with an emphasis on personalized medicine